Nicola Roberts: Personal life

-Despite a large amount of success as part of Girls Aloud, Roberts found time away from her family increasingly difficult; but, after her parents divorced and conflicts with her boyfriend, she found herself in a depressed state.
+Despite a large amount of success as part of Girls Aloud, Roberts found time away from her family increasingly difficult.
+After her parents divorced and she experienced conflicts with her boyfriend, she found herself in a depressed state.
 Her hectic schedule led her to dissolve relations with family members and, after stating her frustration at her living situation, she started frequently returning to her home town of Runcorn, Cheshire.
 Her work life and home life saw her split into two different personalities; despite appreciating a career in the music industry, the conflicts with her personal life made her question her career.